-Lease payments are apportioned between the outstanding liability and finance charges so as to achieve a constant periodic rate of interest on the remaining balance of the liability
+Lease payments are apportioned between the outstanding liability and finance charges so as to achieve a constant periodic rate of interest on the remaining balance of the liability.

 Leases of assets under which all the risks and rewards of ownership are substantially retained by the lessor are classified as operating leases.
-Payments made under operating leases are charged to the income statement on a straight-line basis over the term of the lease
+Payments made under operating leases are charged to the income statement on a straight-line basis over the term of the lease inventories are valued at the lower of cost and net realizable value.
+Cost includes expenditure incurred in acquiring the inventories and bringing them to their existing location and condition.
+The weighted average method is used in assigning the cost of inventories.

-When an operating lease is terminated before the lease period has expired, any payment required to be made to the lessor by way of penalty is recognized as an expense in the period in which termination takes place
+When an operating lease is terminated before the lease period has expired, any payment required to be made to the lessor by way of penalty is recognized as an expense in the period in which termination takes place.